joel0901/Internships/Appcilious Pvt Ltd/README.md

 • Learnt Flask to be used to create a REST API to extract data.

-Check out "Appcilious links" text file to see the repos we used.
+Check out "Appcilious links" text file to see some of the repos we used.